CS-1400/CS-1400.github.io/_pages/functions/user-defined-functions.md

 ---

 ## Description
 User-defined functions are custom functions defined by a programmer.
-They are used to organize code, and reduce repetitive code.
+They are used to organize code and reduce repetitive code.
 After a function is defined, they can be executed by calling their name.
 Functions are not executed when they are defined.

 ## Composition
 {% highlight Python %}